fin-hypergrid/core/README.md

 designed for such purposes.
 Several grid behavior examples are provided including a [Kx](http://www.kx.com/) Q Kdb+ example.

 # The Super Easy Setup
-If you just want to see Hypergrid working you can run the [Hypergrid Openfin Installer](https://dl.openfin.co/services/download?fileName=hypergrid-demo-installer&config=http://openfin.github.io/fin-hypergrid/components/fin-hypergrid/demo.json) or just go to the [demo](http://openfin.github.io/fin-hypergrid/components/fin-hypergrid/demo.html).
+If you just want to see Hypergrid working you can run the [Hypergrid OpenFin Installer](https://dl.openfin.co/services/download?fileName=hypergrid-demo-installer&config=http://openfin.github.io/fin-hypergrid/components/fin-hypergrid/demo.json) or just go to the [demo](http://openfin.github.io/fin-hypergrid/components/fin-hypergrid/demo.html).

 # Local Setup
-The following instructions and project structure is based on the google polymer team best practices for developement of polymer/web-components applications and elements.
+The following instructions and project structure is based on the google polymer team best practices for development of polymer/web-components applications and elements.
 It is further documented [here](https://www.polymer-project.org/docs/start/reusableelements.html).

 # Deploy your app with fin-hypergrid
 The only file that is necessary to deploy the hypergrid is the webcomponent html file, fin-hypergrid.min.html which is a [vulcanized](https://www.polymer-project.org/articles/concatenating-web-components.html) conglomeration of all code and dependencies required by fin-hypergrid.
 This file must be imported according to the webcomponents specification.
 If you are targeting non webcomponent compliant browsers you will also need the webcomponents.js polyfill found within the polymer project.
 An example of this is found [here](https://github.com/openfin/example-fin-hypergrid-behavior-json).
 The webcomponents.js file is not necessary if your target platform is a webcomponents compatible browser.
-As chrome is currently the only one, we suggest you include this polyfil.
+As chrome is currently the only one, we suggest you include this polyfill.

 1. This setup has been tested and works, if you have problems you most likely have security restrictions or proxy issues.
 You may need to use sudo for npm and bower installs.
 Make sure you have internet access, node/npm, grunt-cli, and bower installed and working properly on your machine.
     1. [node installation](http://nodejs.org/download/)
     2. [grunt/grunt-cli installation](http://gruntjs.com/getting-started)
     3. [bower](http://bower.io/)
-2. Create a directory 'developement' and cd into it
+2. Create a directory 'development' and cd into it
-3. Clone this repo ```git clone https://github.com/openfin/fin-hypergrid.git```
+3. Clone this repo `git clone https://github.com/openfin/fin-hypergrid.git`
-4. cd into the cloned project ```cd fin-hypergrid```
+4. cd into the cloned project `cd fin-hypergrid`
-5. Install the npm dependencies ```(sudo) npm install```
+5. Install the npm dependencies `(sudo) npm install`
-6. Install the bower dependencies ```bower install```
+6. Install the bower dependencies `bower install`
-7. Start the grunt process ```grunt serve```, after which your browser should automatically open
+7. Start the grunt process `grunt serve`, after which your browser should automatically open

 # Important notes about Polymer Development
-1. Notice that bower installs many dependencies a level up from the fin-hypegrid project directory, this is the polymer way of developing custom elements.
-The actual project directory IS fin-hypergrid, everything is done relative to this, it just needs to live in it's own containing developement directory.
+1. Notice that bower installs many dependencies a level up from the fin-hypergrid project directory, this is the polymer way of developing custom elements.
+The actual project directory *is* fin-hypergrid; everything is done relative to this; it just needs to live in its own containing development directory.

 # JSON behavior